open-policy-agent/opa/docs/docs/kafka-authorization.md

 Now that the tutorial environment is running, we can define an authorization policy using OPA and test it.

-### 2. Define a policy to restrict consumer access to topics containing Personally Identifiable Information (PII).
+### 2. Define a policy to restrict consumer access to topics containing Personally Identifiable Information (PII)

 Update the `policies/tutorial.rego` with the following content.